Shadow63/BookmarksPlus/README.md

 ### Dependencies and Requirements
 1. Install python 3.0 or later.
 2. Run the commands 'pip install PyQt5' and 'pip install selenium' from your OS's command line.
-3. Install Mozilla Firefox and Mozilla's Gecko Driver.
+3. Decide which browser(s) you want to use.
+If you want to use Mozilla Firefox, you will need to download Mozilla's Gecko Driver as well.
+If you want to use Google Chrome, you will need to download Chrome Driver.
 4. Download all the files in our repository to any folder in your computer and run 'MainWindow.py'!
 If you want, you may also create a desktop shortcut to access it even more easily.